Zaubeerer/case-challenge/backend/README.md

 ### Getting started
 You may [install pixi](https://pixi.sh/latest/#installation) and subsequently run `pixi install` in the root folder to install all dependencies.

+Subsequently, you currently have to run `pixi run pip_install_e` to install `banking_api` as a python package via `pip install -e .` into the pixi environment.

 Assuming you [installed pre-commit](https://pre-commit.com/#installation), run `pre-commit install` and subsequently `pre-commit run --all-files`.

 Depending on your IDE preferences, you may need to select pixi as python interpreter and configure test discoverage.